paul-hammant/tbd/content/game-changers/index.md

 developer could be making alternate implementations of the same complicated thing, to decide later which to push back.
 Git doesn't need a centralized server repo, but enterprise teams are going to have one anyway.

+Lastly Git came with a capability to rewrite history.
+Although this was a general feature, it is where the history around your local HEAD is rewritten before you push it back to the shared repository, that is of interest.
+Say your Agile story was four tasks and there for four local commits, you can effectively squash those into one commit before you push it back to the shared repository.
+There's pros and cons to that, but having the choice is cool.

-As before, this made it easier to consider multiple branches as a viable team setup.
+Generally Git made it much easier to consider multiple branches as a viable team setup.

 ## Google's internal DevOps - 1998 onwards